IBM/license-plate-ocr/README.md

 zip ocr_process.zip custom.py
 ```

-Then, click "Custom Assets" in the IBM Visual Insights dashboard's upper menu.
+Then, click "Custom Assets" in the IBM Maximo Visual Inspection dashboard's upper menu.

 Drag and drop the zip file to the section labeled "Release to import asset"